lmas/thesis/thesis.typ

 #heading(numbering: none, outlined: false, bookmarked: true, "Glossary")

 #set terms(separator: ": ")
-// Introduction
-/ Industry 4.0: #TODO("")
+/ Industry 4.0: \
+	The fourth industrial revolution, utilising automation and Internet-of-Things devices in "smart factories".

-/ Internet-of-Things: #TODO("")
+/ Internet-of-Things: \

+	Small, intelligent devices equipped with sensors, CPUs, and network connectivity.

+/ Edge computing: \
+	Computation model that runs on devices closer to the data sources, near the ends of communication networks and closer to end users.

-/ Edge: #TODO("")
+/ Anomaly: \
-// Theory
-/ Anomaly: An unexpected, non-conforming point or pattern in data.
+	An unexpected and non-conforming point, group, or pattern in data.

+/ Outlier: \
-/ Outlier: Common synonym for _anomaly_ in the context of data analysis.
+	Common synonym for _anomaly_ in the context of data analysis.

+/ Discord: \
-/ Discord: An anomalous subsequence with the largest distance to neighbours.
+	An anomalous subsequence with a large distance to its closest neighbours.

-/ Matrix Profile: A vector of calculated Euclidean distances between subsequence parts of a time series.
+/ Matrix Profile: \
+	A vector of calculated Euclidean distances between subsequence parts of a time series.

+/ DAMP: \
-/ DAMP: Discord Aware Matrix Profile, an efficient algorithm for calculating a Matrix Profile.
+	Discord Aware Matrix Profile, an efficient algorithm for calculating a Matrix Profile.

-// Method
+/ $I^2C$: \
-/ $I^2C$: Inter-integrated circuit, a simple, serial communication bus.
+	Inter-integrated circuit, a serial communication bus for connecting integrated circuits.

+/ VOC: \
-/ VOC: Volatile organic compounds, microscopic particles from mold, plants, furniture, and cleaning supplies.
+	Volatile organic compounds, microscopic particles from mold, plants, furniture, and cleaning supplies.

 #pagebreak()
 #heading(numbering: none, outlined: false, bookmarked: true, "Contents")